mohammad-naimur-rahman/create-directory-and-path/README.md

 <br/>
 - At depth N: Same rules.

-##### The problem is solved in the code and the results are shown as a sample below:
+##### The problem is solved in the code and the results are shown as a sample below: (I have done this with JavaScript for logic and Node.js for folder and file creating)

 ![](screenshots/ss-code.png)
 ![](screenshots/ss-path.png)